aryamanmaithani/aryamanmaithani.github.io/notes/cs-213/lec09.md

 Answer the same stuff for matrices with their basic operations.
 Things like trace, positive definite, et cetera.

 Another question with sparsity → how much does the sparsity change after doing some operation?
 Does it still remain sparse?

+### Acknowledgment
+Thanks to Andrews Varghese for pointing out a sentence that was originally phrased ambiguously.

 ##### [Prev](/notes/cs-213/lec08) | [Next](/notes/cs-213/lec10)
 #### [CS 213](/notes/cs-213)